Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 Common mistakes

-• Skipping the streamline off the wall.
+• Skipping streamline off each wall.

 Coaching tip